Cary Barlowe

-Cary Barlowe (born 1982) is an American country music songwriter, and a former member of the rock band Luna Halo.
+Cary Barlowe (born 1982) is a multi No.1 hit American music songwriter, guitarist and a family member of the rock band Luna Halo.
+He is also a three-time Grammy Award-nominee.

-Born in Virginia and raised in North Carolina, Barlowe originally performed with his older brother Nathan in the rock group Luna Halo in addition to signing a publishing contract with TobyMac.
-After leaving Luna Halo, Barlowe began working as a country music songwriter, writing for Major Bob Music.
-His first song in the country genre was "Untouchable" by Taylor Swift on her multi-platinum album, Fearless.
+Born in Virginia on a Saturday, July 31, 1982, and raised in North Carolina, Barlowe originally performed with his older brother Nathan in the rock group Luna Halo in addition to signing a publishing contract with TobyMac.
+While remaining a member and contributor to Luna Halo, Barlowe began working as a country music songwriter, writing for Major Bob Music.
+His first song in the country genre was "Untouchable" by Luna Halo and soon picked up by Taylor Swift on the Platinum Edition of her second studio album, Fearless (2008).
 His songs include "American Honey" by Lady Antebellum, "Make a Life, Not a Living by Brett Kissel, "Where It's At" by Dustin Lynch, and "Sun Daze" by Florida Georgia Line.
 He has songs with Billy Currington, Dierks Bentley, Carrie Underwood, Little Big Town and Gary Allan.
-Barlowe is also a three-time Grammy nominee.